How to do Data Extraction from PDFs – for First TimersRhushikesh Chaudhari

 PDF is not only structured plain text.
 Text can be present at different places in different formats like- tables with space boundaries, tables with rigid boundaries, nested tables, headers, footers, TOC, Page numbers, etc.

-When you try extracting text in tabular from using text extraction libraries, it will be successful but one will not be able to identify the column header, data, title, etc. Extraction of tabular data needs a different approach.
+When you try extracting text in tabular form using text extraction libraries, it will be successful but one will not be able to identify the column header, data, title, etc. Extraction of tabular data needs a different approach.

 Extracting – Tabular Data